-Cancer and the many issues associated with it have a significant impact on public health in the United States.
-The years of life lost due to premature deaths, the economic burden due to lost productivity and the costs associated with illness and therapy, and the long-term effects of cancer and its treatment on the quality of life of survivors take a toll at a population level.
-Moreover, cancer’s impact on public health will continue to grow as the U.S. population ages and some cancer incidence rates rise.
+Cancer and the many issues associated with it have a significant impact on public health at multiple levels in the United States.
+The years of life lost due to premature deaths, the economic burden due to lost productivity and the costs associated with illness and therapy, and the long-term effects of cancer and its treatment on the quality of life of survivors take a national toll.
+In addition, cancer’s impact on public health is expected to continue growing as the US population ages.

 Although cancer affects individual patients and their families in different ways, studying its impact on large populations can provide important information that influences practices, policies, and programs that directly affect the health of millions of people in the United States each year.

 NCI supports research focused on uncovering population-wide trends in cancer, improving the delivery of cancer care, and designing interventions at the individual and population levels to improve cancer prevention, screening, treatment, and survivorship.